imac9999/lancache/README.md

 	10) Put it in the standard Boot: sudo update-rc.d lancache defaults

-	11) Copy limits.conf to /etc/security/limits.conf
+	11) Copy ~/lancache/limits.conf to /etc/security/

-    12) Copy hosts to /etc/hosts
-	12.1) Replace the hostnames with the virtual IPs
+   	12) Edit ~/lancache/hosts to your needs, placing all your virtual IP's next to the appropriate caching service 12.1) copy ~/lancache/hosts into your /etc dir cp ~/lancache/hosts /etc/

 	13) Disable IPv6
 	    sudo echo "net.ipv6.conf.all.disable_ipv6=1" >/etc/sysctl.d/disable-ipv6.conf